resgateio/resgate/README.md

     // Port for the http server to listen on.
     // If the port value is missing or 0, standard http(s) port is used.
     "port": 8080,

+    // Metrics port for the OpenMetrics http server to listen on.
+    // If the port value is missing or 0, metrics are disabled.
+    // Must be different from the configured api port.
+    // Metrics are available at the path: /metrics "metricsPort": 0,

     // Path for accessing the RES API WebSocket.
     "wsPath": "/",